Multicultural London sightseeing

 So remember-if you want to come from London back home safely, choose any other bus network.
 Easybus is very unreliable and, of course, by their incompetence we lost more than $40.

-The staff is really nice, and the location … perfect!
+The staff was really nice, and the location … perfect, right in the heart of London!

-We didn’t have much time, so we haven’t seen too much-we were in the Madame Tussauds museum of wax.
-We waited in line for about half an hour, and when we finally got in, there were crowds inside- we had to squeeze between people to see anything.
+We didn’t have much time, so we have visited only few places- we were in the Madame Tussauds museum of wax.
+We were waiting in line for about half an hour, and when we finally got in, there were crowds inside: we had to squeeze between people to see anything.
 We were in that area everyday and we noticed that the queue for Madame Tussauds is always, regardless of the date and time.

 We bought combination tickets- for Madame Tussauds and the London Eye.
 In total we paid £34.50, so $50/ per person.